saivishwak/SARS-Cov-2/Text_Extraction_Tool/README.md

 - Make it more usable

 ### Tool
-- This tool uses K means clustering to cluster all the documents and then text filtration methods  to extract the documents with iput keywords
+- This tool uses K means clustering to cluster all the documents and then text filtration methods  to extract the documents with input keywords
 - This will help lot of researcers to analyze huge amount of data within reasonable time

 Clustered Documents